Robert H. Young

 Robert Harley Young (March 4, 1929 – November 5, 1950) was a soldier in the United States Army during the Korean War.
-He posthumously received the Medal of Honor for his actions on October 9, 1950, during the UN offensive into North Korea, and was promoted to the rank of Corporal.
+He joined the Army from Vallejo, California in 1946.
+Young posthumously received the Medal of Honor for his actions on October 9, 1950, during the UN offensive into North Korea, and was promoted to the rank of Corporal.
 Young is buried at Golden Gate National Cemetery in San Bruno, California.